onboard-data/Onboard_Python_API_documentation/Column Definitions.rst

 **critical_point_types**: id numbers of the associated point types that are expected to be observed (look up in client.get_all_point_types())

-**sub_types**: embedded JSON of possible forms of the equipment super-type (e.g. 'fan' has the sub types 'exhaustFan', 'reliefFan', 'returnFan', etc.)
+**sub_types**: embedded JSON of possible forms of the equipment super-type (e.g. 'fan' has the sub-types 'exhaustFan', 'reliefFan', 'returnFan', etc.)

 **tags**: Haystack tags associated with equipment super-type